platisd/indoor-navigation-system/README.md

 ## How to clone, build and run
 * Clone the project

 `git clone https://github.com/platisd/smartcar-gmock.git`

+`cd smartcar-gmock`
 * Inialize the `smartcar_mock` submodule

 `git submodule update --init`

+If you get a `GIT_DICOVERY_ACROSS_FILESYSTEM not set` error, then run `git init` and try `git submodule update --init` again.
+(Tip by [@ardba](https://github.com/ardba))
 * Build and run the unit tests

 `./build_and_run_ut.sh`

+During your first run, there will be no tests found.
+Do not worry, that is normal.
+Keep reading to find out how you can run your first test.

 ## How to get started with unit testing
 The simplest way to getting started with the Smartcar Mock framework is by using the examples already included with this repository.
 For instance, let's have a look at a simple obstacle avoider sketch that can be found in [src/examples/obstacleAvoider.ino](src/examples/obstacleAvoider.ino).
 Its unit tests can be found at [test/ut/examples/ObstacleAvoider_test.cc](test/ut/examples/ObstacleAvoider_test.cc).